 03 of 06

-Also known as: Pork Loin End Chop
+Also known as Pork Loin End Chop

-From the upper loin, this is basically the came as the chop above, but with little to no tenderloin section and like the Porterhouse Chop, this will benefit from a brine and whatever seasonings you prefer.
+From the upper loin, this is basically the same as the chop above, but with little to no tenderloin section and like the Porterhouse Chop, this will benefit from a brine and whatever seasonings you prefer.
 Grill hot and fast.

 04 of 06

-Also known as: Sirloin Steak
+Also known as Sirloin Steak

 From below the loin section, this cut contains different kinds of meat making is a challenge to grill and keep tender.
 This pork chop should be marinated for several hours before grilling.
 This is also a good cut for braising.